Kuhron/langdoc-script-collection/docs/scripts/video_audio_aligning.md

 ----
 ```

+The script created two copies of each transcription and translation line for you, so you can keep the raw/unedited one for reference while you work on cleaning up the text and translating it into any other languages.

 The transcription language here is Hurukui, which I like to abbreviate as "Hk", and the transcription language is Tok Pisin (TP).
 So I go through `InterleavedText.txt` and manually edit the `TranscriptionCleaned` and `TranslationCleaned` rows (replacing these labels with "Hk" and "TP" when I'm done cleaning them), and I add an `Eng` row where I manually type an English translation.
 The result looks like this:

 ```shell